You can now play all Pumpkin FM stations on your Alexa Smart Device!

 - Venture Radio http://radio.pumpkinfm.stream:8124

 - Radio Malvern Intl http://18.104.22.168:8182

 If you need to use an IP address, please use 126.96.36.199 and add the corresponding port number for the required stream as listed above.

 Q. Why do some programs end before they have finished?

-A. Each channel is built on a weekly schedule of 336 half hour blocks.
+A. Most of our spoken word channels are built on a weekly schedule of 336 half hour blocks.
 Every hour there are two shows.
 In an ideal world, programs would be a maximum of 26 – 28 minutes in length, but years ago it was quite common that programs would run for anywhere from 20 to 35 minutes in length or longer.
-So it does not take a brain surgeon to realise that two 35 minutes shows will not fit within a hour.
+So it does not take a brain surgeon to realize that two 35 minutes shows will not fit within an hour.
 We try to take this into consideration when creating the schedule for each channel.
-It is a very rare occurrence that you will miss the end from a show, but if this happens we apologies, but with over one hundred thousand episodes from hundreds of shows, inevitably you may experience this issue occasionally.
+It is a very rare occurrence that you will miss the end from a show, but if this happens we apologize, but with over one hundred thousand episodes from hundreds of shows, inevitably you may experience this issue occasionally.